bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 ## Setting the jacobian

-In order to apply newton to $F_f$ or $F_h$, one needs to invert the jacobian.
+In order to apply the newton algorithm to $F_f$ or $F_h$, one needs to invert the jacobian.
 This is not completely trivial as one must compute this jacobian and then invert it.
-You can can select the following jacobians for your computations (see below):
+You can select the following jacobians for your computations (see below):

 - [Default] for `jacobian_ma = :autodiff`, automatic differentiation is applied to $F_f$ (or $F_h$) and the matrix is then inverted using the provided linear solver.
 In particular, the jacobian is formed.
 This is very well suited for small dimensions  (say < 100)
 - for `jacobian_ma = :minaug`, a specific procedure for evaluating the jacobian $F_f$ (or $F_h$) and inverting it (without forming the jacobian!) is used.
 This is well suited for large dimensions.